lueo/chess-analz/README.md

 Why not using your own computer?!
 Which is much more powerful than the server one!

 And then, publish on the web, socialize it!

+Installation
+---

+  1. make
+  2. python src/main.py

+(Note that the main program is a prototype now.
+Will be mature in a week or so.)